alecrios/css-style-guide/README.md

 ### REM units

-Use REM units in all cases except for media queries, in which EM units have better support.
+Pixel units are misleading as they do not actually equate to on-screen pixels.
+Using REM units – where 1rem is equal to the root font size – is a more reliable, scalable, and accessible approach.

+_Note: Media query rules are exempt from this rule, as EM units have better support._

 ``` css
 /* Wrong */